alsolera/VideoF2B/docs/source/faq.rst

 FAQ
 ###

+..
-**TODO**: list answers to the most common questions and issues that we are aware of.
+    TODO: list answers to the most common questions and issues that we are aware of.